ambient-innovation/django-ai-kit-auth/django-app/README.rst

 It works with the standard django and with a custom user model as long as its provides an email address.

-Standard Django sessions are used for authentification.
+Standard Django sessions are used for authentication.

 Index
 -----